Monkeypox confirmed in Massachusetts; first US case identified in 2022

 The Department of Public Health said the infection was found in an adult man who recently traveled to Canada.
 They say this case poses no risk to the general public.

+The man, a Massachusetts resident, has been hospitalized at Mass.
+General Hospital since May 12.
+He is in isolation at the hospital and is in stable condition.

-The man is hospitalized and in good condition, DPH said.
-They are working to identify people who may have been in contact with the man while he was infectious.
+The DPH is working to identify people who may have been in contact with the man while he was infectious.

 "Monkeypox is a rare but potentially serious viral illness that typically begins with flu-like illness and swelling of the lymph nodes and progresses to a rash on the face and body," DPH said in a statement.
 "The virus does not spread easily between people; transmission can occur through contact with body fluids, monkeypox sores, items that have been contaminated with fluids or sores (clothing, bedding, etc.), or through respiratory droplets following prolonged face-to-face contact."